 These starlings would steal your heart if you did’nt keep it well hidden.
 And he wanted nothing to do with children.
 They meant homes and responsibility and regular work – and all the things he had turned his back on so long ago.
 And he was looking for adventure.

 They assess each other and the oldest of the children Suzy realises there are benefits in sharing their space with the old man.
 They narrate to him how their mother works as a laundress and they fear that if their condition is known they will be put in foster homes and be separated from each other.
 The old man and the children get into a symbiotic relationship.

-Their mother, on the other hand, is not so pleased but she realises that the children might be safer in the company of the old hobo.
+Their mother, on the other hand, is not so pleased but when she sees that the children are probably safer in the company of the old hobo, she relents.

-The old man seeks for a slightly safer place to stay when two do-good women find the children under the bridge and decide that they must inform the police and send the children to a Children’s Home, the old man starts to seek an alternative home for the children and himself.
+When two do-good women find the children under the bridge and decide that they must inform the police and send the children to a Children’s Home, the old man starts to seek an alternative home for the children and himself.

-The children are cold and hungry, but Armand who knows another Paris, the one of the streets finds shelter for them with his gipsy friends.
-The author tugs at our heart strings when she describes how Armand dissuades them from thinking about or missing the wonderful Christmas delights that are on display at every street corner.
+The children are cold and hungry, but Armand who knows another Paris – one of the streets – he finds shelter for them with his gypsy friends.
+The author tugs at our heartstrings when she describes how Armand dissuades them from thinking about or missing the wonderful Christmas delights that are on display at every street corner.